ctm/yld/src/resources.md

 program](https://marathonhandbook.com/couch-to-5k-training-plan/) is
 worth mentioning even though I never did it.
 However, the people who started the BARGE Fun Run did and that's what inspired them.
-The BARGE Run Run inspired me.
+The BARGE Fun Run inspired me.
 After seeing me finish my first marathon, my brother-in-law thought "If Cliff can do it, how hard can it be?" and decided to run a marathon as well.
 He, however, on my advice, did use the Couch to 5k program.
 Not only did he finish the 2010 Chicago